Buying a Car in Norway

 Cost of owning a car in Norway

 Owning and maintaining a car in Norway is surprisingly expensive.
 Petrol is expensive, as is all maintenance.
 Cars must be inspected each year.
-Also, remember that Norwegian winters involve snow, ice, salty roads and below freezing temperatures.
-One must have the right oil and proper tyres in the winter.
-The date to put on winter tyres is set (usually early November to late April), and one will be penalised if one misses the date and is caught.
+Also, remember that Norwegian winters involve snow, ice, and below-freezing temperatures.
+It's important to have the right oil and proper tyres in the winter.
+The date to put on winter tyres is set (usually early November to late April), and drivers will be penalised if they miss the date and are caught.